A blood disorder with abnormally low platelets resulting in bruising and excessive bleeding is idiopathic thrombocytopenic purpura. Read to know more.

 Severe bleeding during surgery.

 Blood in the stool.

 Idiopathic means of unknown cause.
 Because the cause was unclear in the past, it was named idiopathic thrombocytopenic purpura.
 But now it is clear that the immune system results in this condition, which is why it is called immune thrombocytopenia.
 It has been found that the immune system destroys platelets by producing antibodies.
 Then these platelets are removed by the spleen, which results in a low platelet count.
 It is also believed that the immune system affects platelet production.
 ITP usually develops following a viral infection in kids.

 Autoimmune diseases such as rheumatoid arthritis (an autoimmune disease of joints) or systemic lupus erythematosus.

 Some types of cancer.

-If you are experiencing symptoms of ITP, your doctor will take a complete medical history and perform physical examinations.
-Then if needed, the doctor will suggest you to get the following tests done:
+If a person is experiencing symptoms of ITP, the doctor will take a complete medical history and perform physical examinations.
+Then if needed, the doctor will suggest getting the following tests done:

-Complete blood count - to check for low platelet count.
+Complete Blood Count (CBC) - This is to check for low platelet count.

 Liver and kidney function test.